Skip to main content

 Fundamentals

 You feel it.
-A persistent sense of being off-kilter, a fatigue that sleep does not seem to touch, or perhaps that remains stubbornly high despite your best efforts.
+A persistent sense of being off-kilter, a fatigue that sleep does not seem to touch, or perhaps blood pressure that remains stubbornly high despite your best efforts.
 This experience is a valid and important signal from your body.

 It is the beginning of a conversation, an invitation to understand the intricate communication network that governs your internal environment.
 Your body operates through a series of elegant biological feedback loops, and when one part of this system begins to send a constant, unchanging message, the entire network can be affected.